The Dominance and Monopolies Review: United Kingdom

 In 2016, the CMA imposed record fines on Pfizer and Flynn for charging excessive prices for phenytoin sodium capsules, an anti-epileptic drug.
-In July 2018, that decision was quashed by the CAT on the basis that the CMA had applied the wrong legal test and had failed to consider appropriately the economic value of the product.
-The CMA (and, on one ground, Flynn) appealed the CAT's judgment to the Court of Appeal.
-In March 2020, the Court of Appeal upheld the CAT's judgment that the case should be remitted to the CMA, though it agreed with the CMA on some issues (which will affect the remitted investigation) and the CMA welcomed the judgment as a 'good result'.
+In July 2018, that decision was quashed by the CAT on the basis that the CMA had applied the wrong legal test and had failed to consider appropriately the economic value of the product.9 The CMA (and, on one ground, Flynn) appealed the CAT's judgment to the Court of Appeal.10 In March 2020, the Court of Appeal upheld the CAT's judgment that the case should be remitted to the CMA, though it agreed with the CMA on some issues (which will affect the remitted investigation) and the CMA welcomed the judgment as a 'good result'.

-The CMA's first ground of appeal related to the legal test for establishing excessive prices established by the European Court in United Brands.
-The CMA had submitted that the need to show that prices were 'unfair', one limb of the test, provided the competition authority with two alternative methods of assessment: either the price was 'unfair in itself' or the price was 'unfair when compared to competing products'.
+The CMA's first ground of appeal related to the legal test for establishing excessive prices established by the European Court in United Brands.11 The CMA had submitted that the need to show that prices were 'unfair', one limb of the test, provided the competition authority with two alternative methods of assessment: either the price was 'unfair in itself' or the price was 'unfair when compared to competing products'.
 The CAT and Court of Appeal rejected this approach, holding that the CMA could not ignore prima facie relevant evidence that the price was fair based upon the approach not used by the authority.
 While the competition authority enjoys a margin of discretion, it is under a duty to evaluate such evidence.
 The Court of Appeal accepted, however, that there is no general duty to perform a 'full' investigation (a term the CAT had used inconsistently in its judgment) in all cases; the extent of the duty will be affected by the nature, extent and quality of the evidence adduced by the company under investigation.

-Secondly, the CMA argued that the CAT had erred in requiring the CMA to use a hypothetical benchmark price or range of prices as part of its evaluation of whether an actual price is excessive.
-The Court of Appeal agreed with the CMA, holding that 'the choice of benchmark is for the competition authority to choose and can be based upon the costs of the undertaking being investigated or it can be based upon comparables such as the prices charged by the same or different undertakings in the same or different geographical markets or indeed any other benchmark or combinations thereof capable of providing a 'sufficient' indication that the prices charged are excessive and unfair.'
+Second, the CMA argued that the CAT had erred in requiring the CMA to use a hypothetical benchmark price or range of prices as part of its evaluation of whether an actual price is excessive.
+The Court of Appeal agreed with the CMA, holding that 'the choice of benchmark is for the competition authority to choose and can be based upon the costs of the undertaking being investigated or it can be based upon comparables such as the prices charged by the same or different undertakings in the same or different geographical markets or indeed any other benchmark or combinations thereof capable of providing a “sufficient” indication that the prices charged are excessive and unfair'.

 The CMA's third ground of appeal concerned the limits on the CAT's jurisdiction to reject findings or conclusions that amounted to 'judgment calls' of the authority.
 The Court of Appeal rejected the CMA's arguments, holding that while the CMA has a margin of discretion, the CAT 'has a merits jurisdiction as to both law and fact and upon the basis of established case law it is not bound to defer to the judgment call of a competition authority.
 It is empowered under the legislation to come to its own conclusions on issues of disputed fact and law and can hear fresh evidence, not placed before the CMA, to enable it to do so.'

-Fourthly, the CMA argued that the CAT was wrong to find that the CMA had attributed a nil value to patient benefit in it assessment.
-The Court of Appeal rejected this ground as it amounted to the challenge of a finding of fact (which could not therefore be appealed), although Green LJ disagreed with the CAT's view that assessing the 'economic value' of the product was a discrete requirement of the United Brands test.
+Fourth, the CMA argued that the CAT was wrong to find that the CMA had attributed a nil value to patient benefit in it assessment.
+The Court of Appeal rejected this ground as it amounted to the challenge of a finding of fact (which could not therefore be appealed), although Green L J disagreed with the CAT's view that assessing the 'economic value' of the product was a discrete requirement of the United Brands test.
 The CMA could determine how it factored this assessment into its analysis.

 iii Current abuse of dominance investigations